cs3110/textbook/src/chapters/ds/promises.md

 functions (e.g., `state` vs `resolve`) to a promise.

-To help implement the rest of the functions, let's start by writing a helper function `update : 'a promise -> 'a state -> unit` to update the reference.
+To help implement the rest of the functions, let's start by writing a helper function `write_once : 'a promise -> 'a state -> unit` to update the reference.
 This function will implement changing the state of the promise from pending to either resolved or rejected, and once the state has changed, it will not allow it to be changed again.
-In other words, `update` enforces the "write once" invariant.
+That is, it enforces the "write once" invariant.

 ```{code-cell} ocaml
 (** [update p s] changes the state of [p] to be [s].
 If [p] and [s]